 I built a machine that turns AI papers into interactive explainers

-LLM paper summaries are shallow and quietly wrong about the parts that matter.
-I wanted the opposite, so I built a pipeline that makes them - and pointed it at twenty papers.
+LLM paper summaries are shallow and subtly wrong about the parts that matter.
+I wanted the opposite, so I built a pipeline that makes them, and pointed it at twenty papers.

 intuitivepapers.ai